-Social media encompasses a wide range of channels, from the well-known Facebook, Instagram, Twitter, to the recently popular Tik Tok or Clubhouse, which are often used by brands to deliver company news, product discounts, and connect with consumers.
+Social media encompasses a wide range of channels, from the well-known Facebook, Instagram, and Twitter, to the recently popular Tik Tok or Clubhouse, which are often used by brands to deliver company news, product discounts, and connect with consumers.
 Each platform has its own strengths and styles, with Instagram focusing on photos, Tik Tok on short videos, and Twitter on instant messaging and direct interaction.

 Even though there are so many social media platforms, most brands still choose to create a Facebook Page to share new promotions and new products with their fans.
 Brands also use Facebook pages to share their values and style, creating a professional image and building customers’ trust and liking.

 On leading apparel brand Anthropologie’s Facebook page, there’s a button “Shop Now”, a link in the post, and link in the bio, etc, to lead visitors who are attracted to the brand.